Storm Water & Erosion Control

 clippings (along with other street debris and dirt) to near-by lakes, rivers and

-wetlands. - Grass clippings blown on the street, driveways, sidewalks or other paved areas
+wetlands - Grass clippings blown on the street, driveways, sidewalks or other paved areas

 during mowing should be swept up and returned to the lawn or composted

-If you have any questions, please contact the City Engineer’s Office at 507-437-9950
+If you have any questions, please contact the Engineering Department at 507-437-9950

 Important Links